mjordan/drupal_field_limit_tester/test_results/results.md

 * It only tested the time it takes using a graphical web browser to *render* node add and edit forms.
 Chrome's developer tools do not provide a way (as far as I can tell) of timing form submit operations.
 * All fields attached to nodes for testing purposes are simple text fields (i.e., this study doesn't test for performance implications of other field types such as taxonomy fields).
 * While this study does control for server-side caching (in Drupal at least), it does not account for caching done by Chrome.
-* The test data contains a gap, and an anomaly, at 400 fields.
-During collection of the data at the 400 field point, Drupal (or Chrome) hung while retrieving the populated node edit form.
-Likewise, at 400 fields, we see an out-of-trend spike in the time required to complete the the `GET` REST request.
+* The test data contains a gap at 400 fields.
+During collection of the data at the 400 field point, Drupal hung while I was using curl to retrieve the populated node edit form.
+Likewise, at 400 fields, we see an anomalous spike in the time required to complete the REST `GET` request.
 I assume that these two exceptions were caused by same underlying problem with Drupal.
-I decided to leave this gap in the data instead of restart the entire 400-field test run in order to be consistent with the other data collection runs.
+I decided to leave this gap in the data instead of restarting the entire 400-field test run in order to be consistent with the other data collection runs.
 It is unlikely the lack of one data point invalidates the trends revealed by the rest of the data.

 ## Conclusions

-Based on the data presented here, the largest impact of large numbers of fields attached to a node is the user experience for content editors: the more fields, the longer it takes to render (and therefore use) node add and edit forms.
+Based on the data presented here, the largest impact of large numbers of fields attached to a node is the UX for content editors: the more fields, the longer it takes to render (and therefore use) node add and edit forms.
 There may be ways to mitigate this, for example by breaking up add/edit forms into multiple smaller forms using something like the [Forms Steps](https://www.drupal.org/project/forms_steps) contrib module.

 Lage numbers of fields did not have a substantial impact on the time required to view a node (at least cached versions of nodes), or on REST operations, including create (`POST`) and update (`PATCH`) requests.
-The efficiency of REST requests suggests that decoupled Drupal clients may be able to replace the HTML add/edit forms in some applications, provided the user experience of those clients doesn't also suffer when dealing with nodes that contain very large numbers of fields.
+The efficiency of REST requests suggests that decoupled Drupal clients may be able to replace the HTML add/edit forms in some applications, provided the UX of those clients doesn't also suffer when dealing with nodes that contain very large numbers of fields.